Back to blog

 The more specific you are, the less likely it is that they'll need another reminder.

-It's important to remain professional in your reminder emails, even if you're feeling frustrated.
-Remember, the recipient is not necessarily trying to ignore you or be difficult – they might just be busy.
-Always remember the nuances in written communication can be lost like the differences between a gentle reminder vs a friendly reminder.
+Remain professional in your reminder emails, even if you're frustrated.
+The recipient might be busy, not ignoring you.
+Remember that nuances in written communication can be lost, such as the differences between a gentle reminder and a friendly reminder.

-Avoid sounding angry or impatient in your email by keeping your tone friendly and positive.
-And avoid writing "just a reminder"; instead, use "just a friendly reminder," this way, you sound polite and direct.
+Avoid sounding angry or impatient by keeping your tone friendly and positive.
+Instead of "just a reminder," use "just a friendly reminder" to sound polite and direct.

 Before hitting "send," take a minute to proofread your email.
 This will help you avoid any typos or grammatical errors, and it will also give you a chance to make sure the email sounds the way you want it to.